dev-ath0m/hyperhdr-c792/README.md

 Bridges `/dev/video0` (rp1-cfe, has `V4L2_CAP_META_CAPTURE`) to `/dev/video10`
 (v4l2loopback, seen by HyperHDR as a clean capture device).
 Re-runs the setup script as `ExecStartPre` in case the HDMI source was not ready during the initial boot setup run.

-The `ExecStartPost` sets the loopback device's advertised framerate to 60 fps — without this, v4l2loopback defaults to 30 fps and HyperHDR will only capture at 30 fps regardless of the ffmpeg input framerate.
+The `ExecStart` calls the relay helper script (Step 6) which auto-detects the current framerate from the TC358743 DV timings — so it works at 24, 50, or 60 fps without any manual changes.
+The `ExecStartPost` similarly sets v4l2loopback's advertised framerate to match (without this, v4l2loopback defaults to 30 fps and HyperHDR will only capture at 30 fps).

+`KillSignal=SIGKILL` is intentional: ffmpeg blocks on V4L2 reads and ignores SIGTERM when the HDMI signal is in flux, which would stall service restarts and leave the loopback device in a broken state.

 **`/etc/systemd/system/tc358743-relay.service`**
 ```ini